nvidia-holoscan/holoscan-sdk/docs/examples/video_replayer.md

 In this example we'll cover:

-- how to load a video file from disk using **VideoStreamReplayerOp** operator
+- How to load a video file from disk using **VideoStreamReplayerOp** operator.
-- how to display video using **HolovizOp** operator
+- How to display video using **HolovizOp** operator.
-- how to configure your operator's parameters using a YAML configuration file
+- How to configure your operator's parameters using a YAML configuration file.

 :::{note}
-The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the debian package, alongside their executables.
+The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the Debian package, alongside their executables.
 :::

 ## Operators and Workflow